 GENDER-INCLUSIVE LANGUAGE.
-The college requires the following statement to be included on all syllabi: For academic discourse, spoken and written, the faculty expects students to use gender inclusive language for human beings.
+For academic discourse, spoken and written, the faculty expects students to use gender inclusive language for human being.

 CONFIDENTIALITY AND MANDATORY REPORTING.
-I'm committed to help maintain a safe learning environment on campus.
-As a faculty member I am required to share with College authorities any information about sexual misconduct that may have occurred on Wheaton College's campus.
+As an instructor, one of my responsibilities is to help create a safe learning environment on our campus.
+I also have a mandatory reporting responsibility related to my role as a faculty member.
+I am required to share information regarding sexual misconduct about a crime that may have occurred on Wheaton College's campus with the College.
 Confidential resources available to students include Confidential Advisors, the Counseling Center, Student Health Services, and the Chaplain's Office.
-More information on these resources and the college's policies is available at www.wheaton.edu/sexualassaltresponse.
+More information onthese resources and College Policies is available at www.wheaton.edu/sexualassaultresponse.